Win probability added: Win probability and win shares

 Some people confuse win probability added with win shares, since both are baseball statistics that attempt to measure a player's win contribution.
 However, they are quite different.
 In win shares, a player with 0 win shares has contributed nothing to his team; in win probability added, a player with 0 win probability added points is average.
 Also, win shares would give the same amount of credit to a player if he hit a lead-off solo home run as if he hit a walk-off solo home run; WPA, however, would give vastly more credit to the player who hit the walk-off homer.

 Baseball

 MLB postseason

 In Game 6 of the 2011 World Series, St. Louis Cardinals' third-baseman David Freese posted the best WPA in Major League Baseball postseason history, with a 0.969, which was 0.099 better than the now-second-best WPA of .870, posted by the Los Angeles Dodgers' Kirk Gibson in Game 1 of the 1988 World Series.
 The third- and fourth-best WPAs are .854 (by the San Diego Padres' Steve Garvey in Game 4 of the 1984 National League Championship Series) and 0.832 (by the Cardinals' Lance Berkman in Game 6 of the 2011 World Series).

+Calculation (Baseball)

+WPA can be calculated with a win expectancy matrix, where each cell is the probability the Home team wins the game given the current game state, (inning, base/out state, home team runs - away team runs).
+Since each cell is a probability value, the probability that the away team wins is in that state is 1 - the win expectancy.
+The WPA for plate appearance is the different between the win expectancy of the new state - the win expectancy of the initial state.
+Its additive inverse is attributed to the pitcher.